'Take the extra step' to make minorities feel comfortable, says Lawrence Wong in speech discussing racism in Singapore

 SINGAPORE: Finance Minister Lawrence Wong on Friday (Jun 25) appealed to the majority Chinese community in Singapore to be sensitive to and be conscious of the needs of minorities.

-In a lengthy keynote speech at a forum on race and racism organised by the Institute of Policy Studies, Mr Wong addressed recent concerns about racism in Singapore following a spate of highly publicised incidents.
+In a lengthy keynote speech at a forum on race and racism jointly organised by the Institute of Policy Studies (IPS) and the S Rajaratnam School of International Studies (RSIS), Mr Wong addressed recent concerns about racism in Singapore following a spate of highly publicised incidents.

 "First, we must recognise that in any multi-racial society, it is harder to be a minority than a majority.
 This is so everywhere in the world," said Mr Wong.